AhmadDalao/calaculator/README.md

-# calaculator
+# calculator

-### is a tool to generate linear gradient css code.
+### is a simple calculator built as a project to apply everything I learned about the DOM

 ## Use the link below to see a live demo:

 - [Linear-Gradient-picker] https://ahmaddalao.github.io/Linear-Gradient-picker/

-## Just choose your colors and the corresponding linear gradient code will show up for you.

 ### Project was built using HTML CSS and JavaScript